Rach-design1/Photography-for-beginners/README.md

 Having issues downloading the firefox browser on the Macbook so haven't tested on that yet.
 Have tested the site on mobile devices, don't have the finances to buy an ipad to personally test on one, but have tested it on DevTools tablet/ipad options.

 #### Any issues/bugs -
 Text box on form kept going to the right, but now has centered where I want by adapting the css styling.
 See GitHub commits on the main branch to see all original website changes.
+Not really bugs, but some issues with fontawesome (see validator sections below).
+My photography lessons photo loading sometimes and other times it hasn't.

 Please be aware that there were technical issues when doing my recent commits from Replit to GitHub and GitHub main branch is now not showing these recent commits.
 I have let Robert McLaughlin and The Code Institute Student support know this.
 The main issues that will arise are responsive text box on index on new code has a 1 column rule on smaller devices, so the text doesn't overlap.
 I have hopefully rectified this by pushing a commit from replit to GitHub in another branch (see 'most-recent') and seeing if that has the desired effect!
 I then had to change my repository from Private to Public so I could deploy it.